 Sex-specific differences in normal tissue toxicity induced by anti-cancer treatments

-Neurocognitive and cardiac toxicity are severely impacting cancer survivors’ quality of life. rowing evidence suggests that the long-term neurocognitive changes as well as cardiac toxicity induced by anti-cancer treatments might differ between the sexes in both human cancer patients and in rodent models. sex-based mechanisms dependant of RhoB and estrogen signaling in the systemic neurotoxicity induced by paclitaxel and in the cardiotoxicity induced by RT.
+Neurocognitive and cardiac toxicity are severely impacting cancer survivors’ quality of life.
+Our past work suggested that a member of the small GTPase pathway, i.e. RhoB had a causative role in the development of these radiation-induced complications in various organs (including the heart, lung and gut).
+In parallel, growing evidence suggests that the long-term neurocognitive changes as well as cardiac toxicity induced by anti-cancer treatments might differ between the sexes in both human cancer patients and in rodent models.
+Interestingly our recent investigations identified a sex-based mechanisms dependant of RhoB and estrogen signaling in the systemic neurotoxicity induced by paclitaxel and in the cardiotoxicity induced by RT.

 Central nervous system dysfunction after exposure to deep-space relevant doses of pions